globalcitizen/svg2love/README.md

 ## Notes

 SVGs can have data that goes beyond the border of their defined image boundary.
 Primitive generates SVGs of this type.
-In order to display these cleanly, take a look at [love.graphics.setScissor()](https://love2d.org/wiki/love.graphics.setScissor).
+In order to display these cleanly, take a look at the demo code, which uses [love.graphics.setScissor()](https://love2d.org/wiki/love.graphics.setScissor) to draw to a specific area of the screen, and coordinate system manipulation to properly scale and crop the image.

 ## Demo